goobers692s/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and bugs.
 It's better to write clear, simple code first and optimize only when profiling reveals performance bottlenecks.

+# 2023-12-03
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously learn new programming skills and languages: Keep your skills fresh by learning new languages, frameworks, and libraries.
+This will help make you a more versatile and valuable developer.
+2. Practice problem-solving: Become comfortable solving complex problems and developing creative solutions.
+Practicing problem solving will make it easier for you to adapt to different situations and projects.
+3. Understand the basics: No matter what programming language you use, understanding the fundamentals is crucial.
+Make sure you have a firm grasp on data structures, algorithms, computer architecture, operating systems, etc. These fundamentals will provide a solid foundation for your programming career.
+4. Code regularly: Practice makes perfect.
+Keep a consistent habit of coding and refining your skill set.
+You can find projects on GitHub, participate in programming challenges, or contribute to open source projects to practice your craft.
+5. Collaborate with others: Developing software is a team effort.
+Learn how to work effectively with other developers, designers, product managers, testers, et al. Building a strong collaborative network will open up new opportunities and help grow your career as well.
+6. Communicate effectively: As a developer, you need to be able to clearly communicate with your team and stakeholders.
+Good communication skills will ensure that your ideas are understood and that you can provide constructive feedback.
+7. Solve real-world problems: Seek out projects that have real impact and solve real problems.
+Not only will this help your resume, but it will also give you the satisfaction of making a difference in someone'